 “For fruits and vegetables, Salmonella contamination typically occurs due to poor agricultural practices including the usage of improperly treated manure, contaminated irrigation water, food handlers don't wash hands, etc.," says John Gibbons, an assistant professor in the University of Massachusetts Amherst's Department of Food Science.
 Fecal contamination can also lead to Salmonella infections from consuming tainted meat products.

-The CDC is currently investigating a separate Salmonella outbreak in 48 states that is tied to backyard poultry flocks including chickens and ducks.
+The CDC is currently investigating a separate Salmonella outbreak in 48 states that is tied to backyard poultry flocks including chickens and ducks, as well as a multistate Salmonella outbreak involving peaches.

 Symptoms of an Infection